 Alex Held (CSIRO) noted that coordination of future CEOS Chairs is ongoing, and that the 2018 CEOS Chair will be announced at CEOS Plenary.
 The 2018 cycle is expected to be a European or African agency, and will be confirmed by ESA and EUMETSAT as the regional CEOS SEC agencies.

 Astrid Koch (EC) noted that the EC appreciates the offer to be CEOS Chair for 2018, but has to do some internal paperwork before it can confirm.
 This is currently with the highest level of management within the EC, looking at staffing, resources and budget, and she will share definite answer as soon as it is known.
-Astrid confirmed that Philippe Brunet is expected to attend Plenary
+Astrid confirmed that Philippe Brunet is expected to attend Plenary.

 Alex noted that for 2019 CEOS Chair, an agency from the Asian region will be confirmed by CSIRO (as CEOS Chair) and JAXA (as regional SEC agency).
 They are still looking for candidate agencies, with Korea, China, and Vietnam being considered.